mlibrary/lti_tool_provider/README.md

 ### Cross Domain and SSL Connections

 Most LMS now require that https is used for LTI authentication.
-However is should be possible to authenicate via HTTP, but it is not recommended.
+However it should be possible to authenicate via HTTP, but it is not recommended.

 ### Module Integration